-- 2.1 Blast Resistant Product: Assembly comprised of a door (or pair of doors) and a frame with hardware, or a glazing system that is rated to resist a specified blast peak pressure and impulse to a required performance level.
-Higher level doors and frames are typically sold and shipped as one unit in order to be certified by the manufacturer that it will meet the projected blast and performance requirements. - 2.2 Blast Pressure: The maximum pressure to be exerted on the assembly by the blast event. - 2.3 Positive Phase Impulse: The area under the curve formed by the integral of blast pressure (Pmax) vs. time (Td).
+2.1 Blast Resistant Product: Assembly comprised of a door (or pair of doors) and a frame with hardware, or a glazing system that is rated to resist a specified blast peak pressure and impulse to a required performance level.
+Higher level doors and frames are typically sold and shipped as one unit in order to be certified by the manufacturer that it will meet the projected blast and performance requirements.

+2.2 Blast Pressure: The maximum pressure to be exerted on the assembly by the blast event, typically specified as peak-reflected pressure.